dani8439/ruby/Section3/notes.md

 You can find the details of the individual folders in a Rails application (when it's created) here: [https://guides.rubyonrails.org/getting_started.html](https://guides.rubyonrails.org/getting_started.html)

 Scroll down to section 3.2, skip the part about creating the new application and then you will find a listing of all the folders and their purpose in-depth.

+# Version Control with Git

+Can go back to a previous version.
+We start the version control process by tracking the files and folders in the application.
+When we start tracking is when the initial state of the application witll be.
+Usually this is done as soon as the application is created.

+When we make changes to our code or add new code/files/folders, etc, we add (if we choose) the new files/folders to track as well.
+Once we're happy with our new changes, we make a 'commit of our code.
+'Commits' include a helpful message as well with information about the code being saved or committed.

+Every time you make a commit.
+It copies and saves how your app looks at the time of that commit.

+Now, we will have a history of our past commits.
+And then if necessary, we can 'revert' our changes and go back to an earlier version of our code.